 With healthy self-esteem and intact boundaries, we’re able to see that another person’s actions and point-of-view are not a reflection on us, but express his or her unique perspective, experience, needs, and feelings.
 There’s no need to react, only to listen and respond.
 Once we’re more connected to our real self, we can tolerate differing opinions and even negative feelings about us.
 We can listen to our own feelings and think about the other person’s words and actions.
 Then we can decide whether we agree and whether we’re responsible to the other person.
-We alone determine what we want to do, if anything, and whether we owe an apology.
+It’s up to us to determine what we want to do, if anything, and whether we owe an apology.